 Along with a medical knee brace with hinges, use both ice and heat on the affected area.
 While heat can relax stiff and tense muscles, ice will reduce inflammation to lessen the pain, according to an article by Everyday Health.
 In fact, these can better your motion and increase blood flow to the muscles.
 However, you need to be careful during the application.
 Consider placing a cloth on the knee before putting ice or a heating pad to avoid burns.

 Include loads of protein, iron, vitamin C, calcium, and fiber in your diet.
-These help build healthy tissues, boost your energy levels, and prevents blood clots.
-Whole grains, cereals, nuts, tofu, beans, brown rice are a must, while red meat, sweets, cheese, and fried foods are to be avoided, according to an article by Verywell Health.
+These help build healthy tissues, boost your energy levels, and prevent blood clots.
+Whole grains, cereals, nuts, tofu, beans, and brown rice are a must, while red meat, sweets, cheese, and fried foods are to be avoided, according to an article by Verywell Health.
 Further, since the immune system might get weaker after surgery, drink enough water to reduce the chances of infections.

 To enhance the mobility of the particular leg, gently climb up and down the stairs.
 You can also drive the car for a short distance.
 Try walking in the garden or the terrace with small steps for at least 7-10 minutes daily.
 Make sure to use crutches.
 You can also stand for small durations to keep the knees from locking.
 When you are not performing these tasks, do wear a sturdy medical knee brace with hinges to support the knee.